 Although Durdle Door beach isn’t the most visited in Dorset, it certainly is the most recognisable.
-This part of the Dorset coast was the first we put on our itinerary for the holiday, so it had to be one of the first things we did when we actually made it to the county.
+Hundreds of people flock to this corner of the country to make the walk from Lulworth Cove to Durdle Door, and this part of the Dorset coast was the first we put on our itinerary for the holiday.
+Tt had to be one of the first things we did when we actually made it to the county.

 Dan and I decided to make our way to Durdle Door first thing in the morning, so that we could arrive as soon as the car park opened.
 During the spring and summer of 2020, the area had been exceptionally busy with visitors, so we were concerned that we might end up without a parking space.
 Oh how wrong we were!
 Arriving at 9am, we were the third car in the car park, and made our way down to the beach relatively alone.